 Forward-looking IT operations in that 28 percent have several things in common, including a bimodal IT structure, a focus on customised apps and a leaner IT operation.

 According to the “Little Book of IT 2017,” progressive companies are – or will -- take a bimodal approach to reach both their business and IT goals.
 Seventy-nine percent say that to deliver on their goals for 2017, they have adopted or are planning to adopt a bimodal IT approach.

 Bimodal IT is driven by growth factors, such as availability and scalability.
 These companies are more likely to train their teams in agile methodology and emerging technologies, while those not adopting a bimodal strategy are driven by security and regulatory compliance.

 Apps and innovation

 In today’s [fill in the blank]-as-a-service world, you can tell a lot about a company by how it approaches applications.
 For many businesses, off-the-shelf software no longer cuts it.
-In fact, most companies surveyed (59 per cent) say they either develop custom apps or customise software to suit their needs.
+In fact, most companies surveyed (59 percent) say they either develop custom apps or customize software to suit their needs.

 Best use of IT resources

 So if custom or customised apps signal innovation, what does a lack of them mean?
 “The Little Book of IT” shows a cultural divide.
 Companies that rely on off-the-shelf software are less likely to adopt emerging technologies or implement a bimodal IT strategy.

 Ironically, they have a larger proportion of full-time IT workers.
 However, they report the IT department’s biggest challenge is lack of staff resources.
 The bottom line: More IT staff does not equal more innovation.